 5 March 2013 - Project Report: Reporting of pay and performance

 The Financial Reporting Council (FRC) has today issued a Financial Reporting Lab (Lab) project report on Reporting of pay and performance (PDF).

 At the request of the Department of Business Innovation and Skills (BIS), the Lab has undertaken a second project on remuneration - this time exploring the views of investors and companies on two new aspects of the draft reporting regulations on remuneration:

 - scenario charts demonstrating how directors’ pay varies with performance, and

 - a chart comparing CEO pay based on the single figure for remuneration, with company performance, measured using Total Shareholder Return (TSR).

 Views were also sought on certain aspects of the Lab’s first report A single figure for remuneration (PDF).

 20 February 2013 - Project Report: Presentation of market risk disclosures

-The Financial Reporting Council (FRC) issued a Financial Reporting Lab (Lab) project report on Presentation of market risk disclosures.
+The Financial Reporting Council (FRC) issued a Financial Reporting Lab (Lab) project report on Presentation of market risk disclosures (PDF).